boazbk/crypto/lec_10_public_key_intro.md

 # Public key cryptography

-People have been dreaming about heavier than air flight since at least the days of Leonardo Da Vinci (not to mention Icarus from the greek mythology).
+People have been dreaming about heavier than air flight since at least the days of Leonardo Da Vinci (not to mention Icarus from the Greek mythology).
 Jules Verne wrote with rather insightful details about going to the moon in 1865.
 But, as far as I know, in all the thousands of years people have been using secret writing, until about 50 years ago no one  has considered the possibility of communicating securely without first exchanging a shared secret key.
 However, in the late 1960's and early 1970's, several people started to question this "common wisdom".